saleor/saleor-docs/docs/dashboard/configuration/shipping.md

 title: Shipping Methods
 ---

-## Defining Shipping Zones
+## Defining shipping zones

 On this page you can manage how you ship out orders.
 The Shipping Methods section contains two main cards: Shipping By Zone and Configuration.

 ![Shipping zones](assets/dashboard-config/3.png)

-## Weight Configuration
+## Weight configuration

 You can choose metric or imperial weight units as the default in which your store will display products.
 In the Configuration card on the right, click on the triangle in the Shipping Weight Unit field to choose between grams (G), kilograms (KG), pounds (LB) and ounces (OZ) as your default weight measurement.

-## Adding a Shipping Zone and Assigning Countries
+## How to add a shipping zone and assigning countries

 Shipping Zones define the cost of shipping in different areas of the world.
 Collecting countries together in zones allows you to assign the best shipping and delivery options for customers.